Engin-Boot/no-oggy-in-cs-amutamil/README.md

 ## Intention

-This program intends to remove strings containing 'oggy' from a list of strings.
+This program intends to remove strings containing 'oggy' from a list of strings for no reason.

 ## Method

-The code doesn't work according to the intention.
-Make it succeed.

-Don't forget to update this file after fixing the code.
+It was made to work by replacing "iterator" with "reverse for loop"